lukiwieser/word-descrambler/README.md

 ## Further Information

 Currently only one input word is supported, so it is not possible to descramble whole sentences.
+There currently is also only support for the english language.

 If you need more complex deciphers check out [Ciphey](https://github.com/Ciphey/Ciphey), their tool is really powerful.